flecsi/flecsi/doc/sphinx/src/team.rst

       and Clang, parallel, concurrent, and task-based programming models, and distributed data systems.

-      Nick is one of the primary designers of FLeCSI, having designed and implemented various parts of its infrastructure including: mesh and tree topology, data model, distributed task execution, and more recently has worked on the Kitsune project to produce a specialized FleCSI compiler.
+      Nick is one of the primary designers of FleCSI, having designed and implemented various parts of its infrastructure including mesh and tree topology, data model, and distributed task execution, and more recently has worked on the Kitsune project to produce a specialized FleCSI compiler.